JKTKops/Write-You-a-Haskell-2/Chapter 9/Chapter 9.2 - Parsing.md

 # The Parser

 (NB.
-I have switched from `Parsec` to `MegaParsec`, partly because of the better potential for nice, custom error messages, and partly because of the nicer *default* error messages.
+I may switch to `MegaParsec` when version 8 is released, partly because of the better potential for nice, custom error messages, and partly because of the nicer *default* error messages.
 Setting up `MegaParsec` to work with custom token streams is much more involved than setting up `Parsec`.)

 There are two ways to parse a layout-sensitive grammar.
 The first way is to translate the token stream from a layout-sensitive form to a layout-*in*sensitive form.
 For Haskell, this can be done by inserting `{`, `}`, and `;` tokens into the correct places.
 Unfortunately, by throwing away indentation information in this fashion, we make parse errors drastically worse.
 GHC takes this approach.